MicrosoftDocs/windows-dev-docs/terminal/index.md

 ms.date: 05/19/2020
 ms.topic: overview
 ms.service: terminal
-# ms.reviewer: MSFT-alias-of-reviewer
 ---

 # What is Windows Terminal?

-The Windows Terminal is a new, modern, fast, efficient, powerful, and productive terminal application for users of command line tools and shells like Command Prompt, PowerShell, and Windows Subsystem for Linux (WSL).
-Its main features include multiple tabs, panes, Unicode and UTF-8 character support, a GPU accelerated text rendering engine, and custom schemes and configurations.
+The Windows Terminal is a modern terminal application for users of command line tools and shells like Command Prompt, PowerShell, and Windows Subsystem for Linux (WSL).
+Its main features include multiple tabs, panes, Unicode and UTF-8 character support, a GPU accelerated text rendering engine, and the ability to create your own themes and customize text, colors, backgrounds, and shortcut keybindings.

 ![Windows Terminal screenshot](./images/overview.png)